Grupo Bimbo

 Grupo Bimbo, S.A.B. de C.V. (also known simply as Bimbo) is a Mexican multinational food company with a presence in over 33 countries located in the Americas, Europe, Asia and Africa.
 It has an annual sales volume of 15 billion dollars and is listed on the Mexican Stock Exchange with the ticker BIMBO.
+It is considered the largest bakery in the world (although some sources contested this claim with the Japanese Yamazaki Baking Company).

-Grupo Bimbo has 134,000 employees, 196 bakery plants, 3 million points of sale, a distribution network with 57,000 routes all over the world.
+Grupo Bimbo has 137,000 employees, 196 bakery plants, 3 million points of sale, a distribution network with 57,000 routes all over the world.
 The company has more than 100 brands and 13,000 products, like Bimbo, Tía Rosa, Entenmann's, Pullman, Rainbo, Nutrella, Marinela, Oroweat, Sara Lee, Thomas', Arnold and Barcel.
-Its strategic associations include Alicorp (Peru); Blue Label (Mexico); Fincomún, Galletas la Moderna, Grupo Nutresa (Colombia); Mundo Dulce (Argentina); among others.
+Its strategic associations include Alicorp (Peru); Blue Label (Mexico); Fincomún, Galletas La Moderna, Grupo Nutresa (Colombia); Mundo Dulce (Argentina); among others.

 Daniel Servitje has been Grupo Bimbo's chairman since 2013.